zzafari/ECON281/Week2/Week2_Idea.md

 subgroup analysis within smaller states; however, pooling across years or using grouped estimators could mitigate this concern.

+### Juan's thoughts.

+I think this is good.
+Two papers for you to check are one by Michael Weber, Who Feels the Boom?
+Labor Market Tightness and the Heterogenous Employment Effects of Monetary Policy, and the other by Munseob on the effects on different demographic groups of monetary policy.

+A couple of remarks.
+The Phillips curve reflects the pricing decisions of firms, which of course depends on the type of workers they hire.
+Another angle could be how different demographic groups change their demand after interest rates change.
+This would be about estimating the IS curve (or Euler equation) for different groups of households.
+Let me know if that makes sense.

 ## 3. Sectoral Phillips Curves in the Gig Economy

 Another random thought: rapid expansion of the gig economy introduces